- Organization Chart

 Major Changes in the Fiscal Year 2020 President's Budget Request

-The NINDS budget mechanism table reflects a decrease in $253.5 million in our Research Project Grants portfolio.
-NINDS plans a reduction of 8.0 percent in the cost of individual noncompeting awards relative to their committed level.
-Competing RPGs are expected to decrease by 436 grants in FY 2020 compared to the FY 2019 enacted level of awards.
+The NINDS budget mechanism table reflects a decrease in $165.6 million in the Institute’s Research Project Grants portfolio.
+NINDS plans a reduction of 7.0 percent in the cost of individual noncompeting awards relative to their committed level.
+Competing RPGs are expected to decrease by 362 grants in FY 2021 compared to the FY 2020 enacted level of awards.

-The Other Research mechanism reflects an increase due to the increase in Other Research grants funded from Opioid funding and from the BRAIN Initiative under the 21st Century Cures Act.
 NINDS plans to reduce its regular portfolio of Other Research.
+This mechanism also reflects an increase in Other Research grants funded from Opioid funding and from the BRAIN Initiative under the 21st> Century Cures Act.

 Summary of Changes